erentorlak/SittingPostureAnalyzer/README.md

 This project implements a posture classification system that detects a person's posture through a webcam feed and classifies it as either "good" or "bad" based on the positioning of various body parts.
 The system uses MediaPipe for real-time pose detection and a RandomForestClassifier for posture classification.
 It also includes a GUI for data collection and a training script for the machine learning model.

+You can use it to monitor your posture while working at a desk, exercising, or performing any other activity where maintaining good posture is important.

+If you want to train the model on your own data, you can use the GUI to tag and save instances of good and bad postures.
+Then, you can train the model using the collected data.

 ## Installation

 First, ensure you have Python installed on your system.
 Then, clone this repository and navigate to the project directory.
 Install the required dependencies with: